How to Follow the Mediterranean Diet for Better Health and Weight

 The last study included 215 overweight people with newly diagnosed type 2 diabetes.
 They had to follow a low-carb Mediterranean diet for four years.
 In the end, 44 percent of them needed treatment with diabetes medication.

 Also, their blood glucose control and heart disease risk factors have improved.
-In other words, the diet proved to be effective in preventing and delaying the need for medication in people who were recently diagnosed with type 2 diabetes.
+In other words, the diet proved to be effective in preventing and delaying the need for medication in those who were recently diagnosed with type 2 diabetes.